Carlos Jacanamijoy

 Carlos Jacanamijoy (born 1964 in Santiago, Putumayo) is a Colombian painter of native South American origin of the Inga people.
 His artwork has been exhibited in more than 25 individual shows and is part of the permanent collection of the National Museum of the American Indian as well as several Colombian museums.
 He lives and works in Bogotá.

 Education

 Jacanamijoy started his higher education in fine arts at the Universidad de La Sabana in Bogotá between 1983 and 1984.
 The following year he moved to the southern Colombian city of Pasto to continue his studies in fine arts at the University of Nariño.

 Between 1986 and 1990 Jacanamijoy received a Master in Plastic Arts from the National University of Colombia in Bogotá.
 In 1989 he also began studying philosophy and literature at La Salle University, graduating in 1990.

-Artwork

-"Carlos Jacanamijoy's vivid landscapes embody creation and the transformative Putumayo jungle of Colombia through abstractions of color and light," writes Navajo curator, Kathleen Ash-Milby of his work.
-His oil paintings are atmospheric, with soft edges and a juxtaposition of primarily cool blues and warm yellows.
-Although nonobjective abstraction dominates his work, Jacanamijoy has also painted figurative work, such as his portrait of the writer Gabriel García Marquez.